 Describing uniquely human thinking is urgent for both our future industry and our future identity

 Dr Simon Walker, Co-Founder, STEER

-We believe that AI can support education in a narrow sense of helping teachers see patterns in student data that would otherwise not be detected.
-STEER uses narrow AI to detect hidden patterns of student steering risks across its database.
-STEER's use of AI is specific and limited in order to avoid the risks associated with surveillance and monitoring AIs.
+Machine learning- the core computational process within AI- can support education in a narrow sense of helping teachers see patterns in student data that would otherwise not be detected.
+STEER uses machine learning to detect hidden patterns of student steering risks across its database.
+STEER's use of machine learning is narrow, specific and limited in order to avoid the risks associated with surveillance and monitoring AIs.

-Surveillance and monitoring AIs are typically used to detect patterns of behaviour in users’ online behaviour, usually on social media.
-In education, this may include other data obtained on children.
+Surveillance and monitoring AIs are typically used to detect patterns of behaviour in users’ behaviour.
+Applications may be use social media data, surveillance camera data, location data or other data sources.
 The AI may be used to detect trigger words, themes, interactions and images which indicate a pattern of behaviours of significance to the AI owner.
 That significance might be an increased likelihood of a future action; for example, a higher health risk, a financial risk, a political preference and even a criminal propensity.

-Such AIs suffer from three basic risks in education.
+When used in education, such AIs suffer from three basic concerns.

 -First, a risk of hidden algorithm bias.
 AI algorithms can inadvertently amplify an unconscious bias held either by the algorithm developer or one which was present in the AI training dataset.
 This will lead to undetected erroneous and untrustworthy conclusions.

 -Second, such AIs lack the ability to explain how they arrived at their conclusions.
 This is a fundamental problem for the use of such AI in education, where the central requirement is to educate the user by explaining the nature of the solution, not simply detect a concern.